 One of the newest hires from Apple is Doug Bowman.
 He is a virtual reality researcher and one of the pioneers in the field.
 He worked as a computer science professor at Virginia Tech.
 There, he studied human-computer interfacing for immersive and complex three-dimensional environments.
-Bowman received the 2014 Visualization and Graphics Technical Committee technical achievement award from the Institute of Electrical and Electronic Engineers.
+Bowman received the 2014 Visualization and Graphics Technical Committee technical achievement award from the Institute of Electrical and Electronics Engineers.

 Another hire is a NASA expert Jeff Norris.
 They put him on to help to develop virtual reality glasses.
 Right now, he is with a team to create AR glasses that can pair with the iPhone.
 Although the project is not officially announced yet, looking at Apple’s history it is apparent that it will be brought to the world.

 Apple hired Arthur van Hoff, who was a founding executive of Disney’-backed VR start-up called Jaunt.
 There are several other former Jaunt employees now working for Apple.
 A recent report suggested that they may begin to be manufactured as soon as Q4 of this year.

 Apple shows that by hiring him they are investing in the knowledge and skill of a team of people dedicated to virtual reality and artificial reality.
 This market can potentially be worth billions of dollars, proposed to generate more than $120 billion in revenue by 2020, as forecasted by Digi-Capital, a tech advisor.